Lattay/chicken-build-static/README.md

 Chicken program and a Makefile.

 ```
-Usage: build_static.sh OPTIONS ... [-- COMPILER_OPTIONS ...]
+Usage: build_static.sh OPTIONS...
+ENTRYPOINT [-- COMPILER_OPTIONS...]
 Options:
 -g, --egg EGG            Add an egg to installed before building the binary
 -s, --source SRC_FILE    A source file to copy
--e, --entrypoint FILE_NAME  Filename of the binary entrypoint
 -p, --platform PLATFORM  Platform name (amd64 or armv7)
--v, --version VERSION       Chicken version (5.2.0)
+-v, --version VERSION    Chicken version (5.2)
 -b, --bin-name BIN_NAME  How the final binary should be called
+-k, --keep               Do not overwrite the Dockerfile if it exists
+ENTRYPOINT               Filename of the binary entrypoint
 COMPILER_OPTIONS         Options to be directly passed to chicken compiler
 ```

 ## Support